-As of March 31, 2017 and December 31, 2016, the Company held forward TBA purchase and sale commitments, respectively, with counterparties, which are forward RMBS trades, whereby the Company committed to purchasing a pool of securities at a particular interest rate.
+As of September 30, 2017 and December 31, 2016, the Company held forward TBA purchase and sale commitments, respectively, with counterparties, which are forward RMBS trades, whereby the Company committed to purchasing a pool of securities at a particular interest rate.
 As of the date of the trade, the mortgage-backed securities underlying the pool that will be delivered to fulfill a TBA trade are not yet designated.
 The securities are typically "to be announced" 48 hours prior to the established trade settlement date.

-As of March 31, 2017, the Company was obligated to purchase approximately \$257.8 million of Fannie Mae and Freddie Mac securities and was not obligated to sell any securities and they have been classified within "payables for unsettled trades" on the consolidated balance sheet.
-As of December 31, 2016, the Company was not obligated to purchase any securities and was obligated to sell approximately \$6.0 million of securities which have been classified within "payables for unsettled trades" on the consolidated balance sheets.
+As of September 30, 2017, the Company (i) was not obligated to purchase any securities and (ii) was not obligated to sell any securities.
+As of December 31, 2016, the Company was not obligated to purchase any securities and was obligated to sell approximately \$6.0 million of securities, which have been classified within "Payables for unsettled trades" on the consolidated balance sheets.